-The American Academy of Dermatology (AAD) funded the American Trail Amphitheatre Shade Structure, to be unveiled in spring 2015.
+The American Academy of Dermatology (AAD) funded the American Trail Amphitheatre Shade Structure, unveiled in spring 2015.
 The shade structure, opposite the seal and sea lion exhibit, will provide valuable sun protection for Zoo visitors.
 To reduce the incidence of skin cancer, the AAD and its members have funded hundreds of shade structures nationwide at schools, community playgrounds and other facilities.

 DDB New York, an Omnicom Group, provided pro-bono design, video production, and creative services for the innovative Endangered Song Project, an analog-meets-digital awareness campaign that called upon 400 participants to use their social media strength to spread a conservation message about the remaining 400 Sumatran wild tigers.